 Understanding SMS lengths and 'units'

-It is important to keep in mind that the 'basic' set of characters is limited.
-There are some special characters in the 'Basic Extended Set' that count as two characters in a non-unicode message: ^\[~]|€{}
+It is important to keep in mind that the 'Basic' set of characters is limited.
+Some special characters in the 'Basic Extended Set' count as two characters in a non-unicode message e.g. ^\[~]|€{}

-Anything outside of the basic and extended set forces the message to be sent as unicode.
+Anything outside of the 'Basic' and 'Extended' set forces the message to be sent as unicode.

 Note: